a20351766/mchain1.2/docs/source/commands/peercommand.md

     -o, --orderer string                      Ordering service endpoint
         --ordererTLSHostnameOverride string   The hostname override to use when validating the TLS connection to the orderer.
-        --tls                                 Use TLS when communicating with the orderer endpoint -v, --version                             Display the build version for this fabric peer
+        --tls                                 Use TLS when communicating with the orderer endpoint -v, --version                             Display the build version for this mchain peer

   ```
   This shows brief help syntax for the `peer channel join` command.